 2.3 They have received training in child/vulnerable adult protection issues and inter- agency working, as required by the Local Safeguarding Children Board and will receive refresher training at least every two years.

-2.4 The Principal will provide an annual report to the governing body of the College setting out how the College has discharged its duties.
+2.4 The Principal will provide an annual report to the governing body of the College, setting out how the College has discharged its duties.
 They are responsible for reporting deficiencies in procedure or policy identified by the LSCB (or others) to the governing body at the earliest opportunity.

 2.5 The Principal is responsible for overseeing the operation of procedures.
 This involves: